thecodeteam/heliosburn/docs/api/session.md

 #### Request Body

-JSON input that contains a Test Plan representation with the elements to be modified:
+JSON input that contains a Session representation with the elements to be modified:

 | Element | Description |
 |---|---|